Zhegër incident

-The Zhegër incident was a clash between U.S. Marines from the Kosovo Force (KFOR) and armed Serbs in the village of Zhegër on June 23, 1999, during NATO's peacekeeping mission in Kosovo, known as Operation Joint Guardian.
-The incident occurred when U.S. Marines from the 26th Marine Expeditionary Unit (MEU), were attacked by gunmen at a checkpoint in the village of Zhegër, located southeast of Gjilan, Kosovo.
+The Zhegër incident was a clash between U.S. Marines from the Kosovo Force (KFOR) and armed Serbs in the village of Zegra (or Zhegër) on June 23, 1999, during NATO's peacekeeping mission in Kosovo, known as Operation Joint Guardian.
+The incident occurred when U.S. Marines from the 26th Marine Expeditionary Unit (MEU), were attacked by gunmen at a checkpoint in the village of Zegra, located southeast of Gnjilane, Kosovo.

 Background

 The incident unfolded less than two weeks after NATO forces entered Kosovo on June 12, 1999, following the cessation of the NATO bombing campaign that ended the conflict between Yugoslav forces and the Kosovo Liberation Army (KLA).
 Kosovo had experienced widespread ethnic violence and atrocities during the conflict, with the Yugoslav Army and Serbian paramilitaries driving hundreds of thousands of ethnic Albanians from their homes.
 After the withdrawal of Yugoslav troops, KFOR was tasked with ensuring security, facilitating the return of refugees, and preventing reprisals between ethnic Serbs and Albanians.

 By mid-June, American forces, particularly the 26th Marine Expeditionary Unit, had established a presence in southeastern Kosovo (Karadak), manning checkpoints and disarming militias, including the Kosovo Liberation Army.
 Tensions remained high between the remaining Serbs in the area and returning Albanian refugees, leading to occasional violent confrontations.
 In the days leading up to the firefight, U.S. Marines had been working to disarm illegal checkpoints set up by KLA fighters who were slow to comply with the demilitarization agreement.
-Meanwhile, NATO forces were also dealing with scattered instances of Serbian civilian resistance, as well as reprisal attacks by returning Albanians on Serbian settlements.
+Meanwhile, NATO forces were also dealing with scattered instances of Serb civilian resistance, as well as reprisal attacks by returning Albanians on Serb settlements.
 In a nearby village, ethnic Albanians looted and burned Serb homes after their residents fled.
 French KFOR units stationed in the northern city of Mitrovica faced similar difficulties, as they attempted to keep peace between Serb and Albanian residents amid rising ethnic tensions.